PrincetonUniversity/compcomp/README.md

 ### Custom Ssreflect Installation

-If your Ssreflect/MathComp are installed in a nonstandard place (e.g., in your home directory rather than system-wide), edit variables SSREFLECT and MATHCOMP in the Makefile to point to appropriate installation directories.
+If your Ssreflect or MathComp are installed in a nonstandard place (e.g., in your home directory rather than system-wide), edit variables SSREFLECT and MATHCOMP in the Makefile to point to appropriate installation directories.

 ## Files

-cfrontend/
+* cfrontend/

-  C frontend compiler phases and proofs (SimplLocals, Cshmgen, Cminorgen).
+> C frontend compiler phases and proofs (SimplLocals, Cshmgen, Cminorgen).
+Files
+> suffixed *_eff.v and *_coop.v gives language definitions.
+Files suffixed
+> *EFF.v are the compositional compiler phase proofs.

+* backend/

+Backend compiler phases and proofs:

+  - Selection
+  - RTLgen
+  - Tailcall
+  - Renumbering
+  - Allocation
+  - Tunneling
+  - Linearize
+  - CleanupLabels
+  - Stacking
+  - Asmgen

 Files suffixed *_eff.v and *_coop.v gives language definitions.
 Files suffixed *EFF.v are the compositional compiler phase proofs.

-backend/
-  Backend compiler phases and proofs (Selection, RTLgen, Tailcall, Renumbering, Allocation, Tunneling, Linearize, CleanupLabels, Stacking, Asmgen).
-Files suffixed *_eff.v and *_coop.v gives language definitions.
-Files suffixed *EFF.v are the compositional compiler phase proofs.

-core/
+* core/

-  core_semantics.v: defines interaction semantics, Sec.
+  - core_semantics.v: defines interaction semantics, Sec.
 2
-  StructuredInjections.v: structured injections, Sec.
+  - StructuredInjections.v: structured injections, Sec.
 4
-  effect_simulations.v: structured simulations, Sec.
+  - effect_simulations.v: structured simulations, Sec.
 4
     Concordance:
     * [replace_locals] is the function named "export" in the paper.
-    * [replace_externs] is the function named "import" in the paper. effect_simulations_trans.v: Theorem 1 (transitivity), Sec.
+    * [replace_externs] is the function named "import" in the paper.
+  - effect_simulations_trans.v: Theorem 1 (transitivity), Sec.
 5

-linking/
+* linking/
-  compcert_linking.v: defines linking semantics, Sec.
+  - compcert_linking.v: defines linking semantics, Sec.
 3.
     The linking semantics (\mathcal{L}) is defined twice:
     First as a function (to Prop), and then as an inductive relation.
-The two versions are proved to coincide. linking_spec.v: states Theorem 2, Sec.
-5 linking_proof.v: proves Theorem 2, Sec.
+The two versions are proved to coincide.
+  - linking_spec.v: states Theorem 2, Sec.
+5
+  - linking_proof.v: proves Theorem 2, Sec.
 5.
     The two main subproofs (for the call/return cases, resp.) are:
     * linking/call_lemmas.v
     * linking/ret_lemmas.v
-    The file linking/linking_inv.v states the main linking simulation invariant. rc_semantics.v: defines reach-closed semantics, Sec.
-5 context_equiv.v: defines reach-closed contextual equivalence and
+    The file linking/linking_inv.v states the main linking simulation invariant.
-    proves Corollary 1, Sec.
+  - rc_semantics.v: defines reach-closed semantics, Sec.
 5
+  - context_equiv.v: defines reach-closed contextual equivalence and proves Corollary 1, Sec.
+5

-driver/
+* driver/
-  CompositionalCompiler.v: proves Theorem 3, Sec.
+  - CompositionalCompiler.v: proves Theorem 3, Sec.
 6
-  CompositionalComplements.v: proves Corollary 2, Sec.
+  - CompositionalComplements.v: proves Corollary 2, Sec.
 6

-scripts/
+* scripts/

   Contains the shell scripts used to calculate the line counts in Sec.
 6. In general, we calculate lines of spec. vs. proof by first classifying whole files as either spec. or proof, and then just use wc.
 The coqwc tool is an alternative, but it often seems to undercount proof lines and overcount spec. lines.

   For some specification files (e.g., backend/RTL.v), we do not count in our "new" line counts those parts of the file, such as definitions of operational semantics, that are duplicated in our own files (e.g., backend/RTL_coop.v).

   The current line counts are slightly lower than those listed in the paper.
 We added the line counts to the paper a few days before the deadline and have since removed some dead comments, definitions, and lemmas.